devschool-rocks/homepage/src/blog/we-teach-react-js-technology-from-facebook.md

 ## Built for speed and reliability

 Facebook's UI is pretty complicated.
 And if you spend any time in their Ads manager, you will see some **really complex** web forms that would make a mere mortal developer of the past absolutely cringe.
-All that interraction, all those custom HTML elements!
+All that interaction, all those custom HTML elements!

 And yet in React, most of this complexity becomes trivial work.
 You describe your UI in a set of components that contain components and each component is responsible for a single job or piece of screen real estate.
 Your HTML is neatly embedded inside of a JavaScript module and the view is a direct representation of it's state.